Fort Massachusetts (Colorado): History

-Indian Conflicts in the San Luis Valley: 1854-1855
+Indian Conflicts (1854-1855)

 Indian bands continued to attack and raid settlements despite the military's presence.
 The fort itself was never attacked, however, the fort played an instrumental part in the suppression of a band of Mohuache Ute and Jicarilla Apache Indians who attacked Fort Pueblo, located near modern-day Pueblo, Colorado, on Christmas Day in 1854.
 After the news of the attack reached Colonel John Garland, the commander of the military district of New Mexico, he requested Governor David Meriwether to provide five companies of mounted volunteers to serve for a period of six months.
 Governor Meriwether granted the request and 500 volunteers were mustered into service on January 31, 1855.
 These volunteers joined up with the soldiers at Fort Massachusetts, one of whom was famed frontiersman and Indian Agent Kit Carson.

 On March 18, 1855, scouts discovered an Indian war party that was led by Chief Tierra Blanca, the perpetrator of the massacre at Fort Pueblo.
 After scouts reported back, Colonel Thomas T. Fauntleroy, appointed commander of the forces sent by Garland, ordered his men to pursue Chief Blanca and his forces.
 The Indians found themselves overwhelmed and a retreat was called.
 Col. Fauntleroy's forces pursued the Indians across the San Luis Valley for several days until the majority of the force were killed, or escaped.